Semi-classical approximations based on Bohmian mechanics: Introduction

-In this paper, we consider another approach to quantum mechanics, namely Bohmian mechanics \cite{bohm93,holland93b,duerr09,duerr12}.
 Bohmian mechanics solves the measurement problem by introducing an actual configuration (particle positions in the non-relativistic domain, particle positions or fields in the relativistic domain \cite{struyve11a}) that evolves under the influence of the wave function.
-According to this approach, instead of coupling classical gravity to the wave function it is natural to couple it to the actual matter configuration.
-For example, in the case of a scalar field there is an actual field $\phi_{B}$ whose time evolution is determined by the wave functional $\Psi$.
-There is an energy-momentum tensor $T_{\mu \nu}(\phi_{B},g)$ corresponding to this scalar field and this tensor can be introduced as the source term in Einstein's field equations: \be G_{\mu \nu} (g) = T_{\mu \nu}(\phi_{B},g) \,. \en This approach solves the problem with the macroscopic superposition, since the energy-momentum tensor will correspond to just one of the macroscopic matter distributions.
+Instead of coupling classical gravity to the wave function it is now natural to couple it to the actual matter configuration.
+For example, in the case of a scalar field there is an actual field $\vp_{B}$ whose time evolution is determined by the wave functional $\Psi$.
+There is an energy-momentum tensor $T_{\mu \nu}(\vp_{B},g)$ corresponding to this scalar field and this tensor can be introduced as the source term in Einstein's field equations: \be G_{\mu \nu} (g) = 8\pi G T_{\mu \nu}(\vp_{B},g) \,. \en While the resulting theory is still non-linear, it solves the problem with the macroscopic superposition.
+Namely, even though the matter wave function is in a macroscopic superposition of being at two locations, the Bohmian field $\vp_{B}$ and the energy-momentum tensor $T_{\mu \nu}(\vp_{B},g)$ will correspond to a matter configuration at one of the locations.
+This means that according to eq.\ \eqref{0.003} the gravitational field will correspond to that of matter localised at that location.

-However, there is an immediate problem with this approach, namely that equation \eqref{0.003} is not consistent.
+However, there is an immediate problem with this ansatz, namely that eq.\ \eqref{0.003} is not consistent.
 The Einstein tensor $G_{\mu \nu}$ is identically conserved, i.e., $\nabla^\mu G_{\mu \nu} \equiv 0$.
-So the Bohmian energy-momentum tensor $T_{\mu \nu}(\phi_{B},g)$ must be conserved as well.
-However, the equations of motion for the scalar field do not guarantee this.
-(Similarly, in the Bohmian approach to non-relativistic systems, the energy is generically not conserved.)
+So the Bohmian energy-momentum tensor $T_{\mu \nu}(\vp_{B},g)$ must be conserved as well.
+However, the equation of motion for the scalar field does not guarantee this.
+(Similarly, in the Bohmian approach to non-relativistic systems, the energy is generically not conserved.
+On the other hand, if gravity is also treated quantum mechanically, in the context of the Wheeler-DeWitt theory, then the total energy-momentum tensor is covariantly conserved \cite{pinto-neto19,duerr20b}.)

-We will explain that the root of the problem seems to be the gauge invariance, which in this case is the invariance under spatial diffeomorphisms.
-Because the scalar field and the space-time metric are connected by spatial diffeomorphisms, it seems that one can not just assume the metric to be classical without also assuming the scalar field $\phi_{B}$ to be classical (in which case the energy-momentum tensor is conserved).
+We will explain that the root of the problem seems to be the gauge invariance, which in this case is the invariance under spatial diffeomorphisms (i.e., spatial coordinate transformations).
+The gauge invariance makes that the gauge invariant content is contained in a combination of the metric and scalar field.
+Therefore, it seems that one can not just assume the metric to be classical without also assuming the scalar field $\vp_{B}$ to be classical (in which case the energy-momentum tensor is conserved).